cvlab-kaist/C3G/README.md

 ```
 If you do not want to log to wandb, just set `wandb.mode=disabled`

-This is an example of training feature head when multi-view input is available:
+This is an example of training the Feature Decoder when multi-view input is available:
 ```bash
 ## for LSeg
 python -m src.main +training=feature_head_lseg_multiview wandb.mode=online wandb.name="wandb_name" model.encoder.pretrained_weights="multiview_checkpoint"